 Bullying can happen anywhere and at any time.
 It can occur at any educational level, in the workforce or even in a family dynamic.
 Bullying is not just about the one being bullied.
 The bully is often a victim, too.
 A whole child approach to addressing this dynamic provides empathy for both victims as there are underlying issues that lead the “bully” to attack another student.

 When students feel attacked, they often withdraw.
 You may notice a change in their school attendance and/or academic performance.
 Avoiding social situations with other peers may also be a response to what is happening.
 Eating and sleeping patterns may be impacted.

-Students spend over six hours a day in school.
+Students spend more than six hours a day in school.
 Ideally they learn about community and develop positive personal relationships with peers and adults.
-The hope is that school is a place where students learn how to handle challenges such as bullying.
+The hope is that a school is a place where students learn how to handle challenges such as bullying.
 The goal is to support the whole child as they move through each grade level.

 Following are some effective steps for supporting bullied students: